Senpai-Sama7/Ultimate_MCP/README.md

 npx @ultimate-mcp/cli start
 ```

+> Latest CLI: **v0.1.1** adds port override flags and Neo4j password validation so you can avoid collisions during local testing.

 The CLI scaffolds a deployment directory, generates secrets, and launches Docker Compose.
 For offline or air-gapped usage you can still run it from this repo (`cd Ultimate_MCP/cli && npm install && node bin/ultimate-mcp.js …`).
 Override backend/frontend images by editing `UMCP_BACKEND_IMAGE` / `UMCP_FRONTEND_IMAGE` in the generated `.env` file if you host custom images.

 #### Common flags